kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault-config-encryption-azure.markdown

 ## Let's do it!

-I followed these two guides for setting up Key Vault and authenticating using a certificate:
+I followed these two guides for setting up Key Vault and authenticating using a certificate, so I won't repeat the steps here but I do have several notes below that augment the guides:

 1. [Getting Started with Azure Key Vault](https://azure.microsoft.com/en-us/documentation/articles/key-vault-get-started/)
 2. [Using Azure Key Vault from a Web Application](https://azure.microsoft.com/en-us/documentation/articles/key-vault-use-from-web-application)

 Follow the appendix in guide 2 to generate a certificate to authenticate to Azure AD.

-Here are some notes:
+As you work through the guides, reference the notes below.

 ### PowerShell Cmdlet Changes